 4. Put run archive back in folder (MOML, ROML, run, & pdf).

 6. Restarted Kepler.
 Both components found.

-#10 Updated by Oliver Soong over 9 years ago
+#10 Updated by Oliver Soong almost 13 years ago

 I think this bug is partly due to bug 4512, partly due to the new hiding empty repositories "feature", partly due to changes in the KAR structure, and partly due to an ordering problem.
 There's also another slightly separate problem with local repository content not being added properly (differences between adding repositories from within Kepler and rebuilding the cache on Kepler startup), so that I have to close and restart Kepler before it finds any components.